mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 Of all EAPIs approved so far, EAPI 7 brings the largest number of changes.
-It follows the path already established with EAPI 6, that is integrating commonly used or needed features, and removing whatever is deemed unnecessary or complex.
+It follows the path already established with EAPI 6, that is integrating features that are either commonly used or deemed necessary, and removing those deemed unnecessary or too complex to support.
 However, the circumstances of its creation are different.

 EAPI 6 was more like a minor release.
-It has been formed around the time when Portage development has practically stalled, and aimed to collect some long-waiting changes that would be easy to implement.
+It has been formed around the time when Portage development has been practically stalled, and aimed to collect some long-waiting changes that would be easy to implement by people who have not regularly worked with Portage.

 EAPI 7 is closer to a proper major release.
 It included far more planning ahead, and has been mostly specified even before implementation work has started.
-We did not skip features that were hard to implement, even if they will be eventually postponed.
+We did not initially skip features that were hard to implement, even though some of them were eventually postponed.

 I will attempt to explain all the changes in EAPI 7 in this guide, including rationale and examples.